Icinga/icinga2/doc/8-migration.md

     }

-For easier identification you could add the `vars.is_vmware_master` attribute to the `vmware-master` host and let the dependency ignore that on that instead of the hardcoded host name.
+For easier identification you could add the `vars.is_vmware_master` attribute to the `vmware-master` host and let the dependency ignore that instead of the hardcoded host name.
 That's different to the Icinga 1.x example and a best practice hint only.